10 KPIs for Email Marketing You Should Be Tracking

 Why You Should Track KPI for Email Marketing

-Whether you're tracking email open rates, click-throughs, or conversions, keeping tabs on these measurements can help you make informed decisions about how to proceed with your email strategy.
+Whether you’re tracking email open rates, click-throughs, or conversions, monitoring these measurements can help you make informed decisions about your email strategy.

 Tracking KPIs allows marketers to optimize their efforts and better target their audience.
 That said, here are some specific reasons why businesses should track KPIs for email marketing: